39 Abel Smith St, Te Aro, Wellington

 I’m showing quite a few photos of the Southern Cross interior here because there are simply so many spaces where you can sit.
 Most people’s early morning first choice for seating are the tables in the front windows where the sun does stream in.
 Some are vintage formica kitchen tables and chairs.
 But out the back in the garden area after the sun rises high enough (probably 10 am in summer) is pretty nice too.

 Great spaces and great bircher muesli and coffee.
 I have had other food here in the past and it was a bit middling, but the environment makes up for it.
-And maybe the food has changed – I do seem to recall the bircher of a year or so ago being pretty much just a bowl of mush.
 Only downside is the place doesn’t open until 9am on weekends.
 And it seems that food standards can be uneven.

 Reviewed August 2019